cdohotaru/aws-cdk-demo-public/README.md

 See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html for configuring an account

 It also helps if the CDK CLI is installed globally.
 An AWS Getting started page can be found here: https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html

+Learn more about this demo from the accompanying article: https://medium.com/@cdohotaru/an-aws-cdk-demo-with-api-gateway-lambda-react-and-a-pipeline-to-rule-them-all-afef4795982b